 Abraham’s name for the place of the intended sacrifice, Adonai yireh, “God will be seen,” was an extraordinary prophecy.
 Our Father would later tell Moses, “You cannot see my face; for man shall not see me and live” Ex 33:20.
 The gate of paradise was closed.
 Yet we would see the living Son of God open heaven on the tree of life at Calvary Hill on Mt.
 Moriah.

 Abraham’s intended sacrifice of Isaac was on Mt.
 Moriah.
 Moriah comes from the Hebrew moree, “My teacher,” and ya, an abbreviation for Yod-Hay-Vav-Hay.
 It means, “God is my teacher.”
-Yeshua the Son of God was called Rabbi, teacher.
+Rabbi is “my teacher.”
+Yeshua is salvation.
+His name and title together are Rabbi Yeshua, “my teacher of salvation.”

 Isaac And the Old And New Covenants